 Section 19(4) & 19 (5) – Appeals process; Customs must inform importer of the right to an appeal without penalty.

-Section 19 (7) – Customs have two years within which to change a value previously accepted based on new information regarding the goods ; or for any other reason.
+Section 19 (8) – Customs have two (2) years within which to change a previously accepted value due to new information gathered.

 The 6 Methods

 - Method 2: Transaction Value of identical goods

 - Method 3: Transaction Value of similar goods